mattbadcock/hello-world/README.md

 # hello-world
-I created this repository the first time I started to use GitHub
+I created this repository the first time I started to use GitHub and now I'm learning to create branches and do commits